-THIS FIRST AMENDMENT TO LOAN AGREEMENT (this "First Amendment") is entered into and made effective as of December 31, 2012 (the "First Amendment Date"), by and among Asure Software, Inc., a Delaware corporation (the "Company"), ADI Software, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("ADI"), Meeting Maker - United States, Inc., a Delaware corporation doing business as PeopleCube ("PeopleCube"), and the other borrowers from time to time party to the Loan Agreement (defined below) (together with the Company, ADI, Legiant and PeopleCube, each, a "Borrower" and, collectively, "Borrowers"), Deerpath Funding, LP, a Delaware limited partnership ("Deerpath Funding"), and the other lenders from time to time party to the Loan Agreement (together with Deerpath Funding, each, a "Lenders"), and Deerpath Funding, as administrative agent and collateral agent for itself and the other Lenders (in such capacity, "Agent").
+THIS FIRST AMENDMENT TO LOAN AGREEMENT (this "First Amendment") is entered into and made effective as of December 31, 2012 (the "First Amendment Date"), by and among Asure Software, INC., a Delaware corporation (the "Company"), ADI Software, LLC, a Delaware limited liability company ("ADI"), Asure Legiant, LLC, a Delaware limited liability company ("Legiant"), MEETING MAKER - UNITED STATES, INC., a Delaware corporation doing business as PeopleCube ("PeopleCube"), and the other borrowers from time to time party to the Loan Agreement (defined below) (together with the Company, ADI, Legiant and PeopleCube, each, a "Borrower" and, collectively, "Borrowers"), DEERPATH FUNDING, LP, a Delaware limited partnership ("Deerpath Funding"), and the other lenders from time to time party to the Loan Agreement (together with Deerpath Funding, each, a "Lender" and, collectively, the "Lenders"), and Deerpath Funding, as administrative agent and collateral agent for itself and the other Lenders (in such capacity, "Agent").
 Capitalized terms used, but not defined, in this First Amendment have the respective meanings given such terms in the Loan Agreement.